-Description Pine Point Senior Center is a clearinghouse for concerns, problems and constructive ideas relative to the residents and businesses of the Pine Point area.
+Description Target Date Pine Point Senior Center is a clearinghouse for concerns, problems and constructive ideas relative to the residents and businesses of the Pine Point area.
 The Center will provide area seniors, a safe comfortable place to congregate with the purpose of social networking, recreation, education, health screenings, exercise, activities aimed at improving mental and physical function as well as their esteem.

-Target Date

-Estimate the number and type of families that will benefit from the proposed activities

-Location Description

-Planned Activities enhancing the quality of life for seniors-lunches served daily, speakers, socialization and or special events; foot care, BP checks, flu clinics, installation of smoke detectors.

-19 Project Name Healthy Prescription Program

-Target Area North End/Metro Center

-Goals Supported Community Development

-Needs Addressed Community Development

-Funding CDBG: \$8,000

-Description Healthy prescription program enables Brightwood Health Providers and potentially provider throughout the City a dedicated source for prescribing regular physical activity to families in our Springfield community.
+6/30/2016 Estimate the number and type of families that will benefit from the proposed activities 60 low income seniors Location Description Local target area, 375 Berkshire Avenue Planned Activities enhancing the quality of life for seniors-lunches served daily, speakers, socialization and or special events; foot care, BP checks, flu clinics, installation of smoke detectors.
+19 Project Name Healthy Prescription Program Target Area North End/Metro Center Goals Supported Community Development Needs Addressed Community Development Funding CDBG: \$8,000 Description Healthy prescription program enables Brightwood Health Providers and potentially provider throughout the City a dedicated source for prescribing regular physical activity to families in our Springfield community.
 Patients can participate in the Dragon Boat Festival, stop smoking and weight loss programs.

-Target Date

-Estimate the number and type of families that will benefit from the proposed activities
+Target Date 6/30/2016 Estimate the number and type of families that will benefit from the proposed activities 20 Location Description PVRC- North Riverfront Park Planned Activities pass out prescriptions to Brightwood healthcare Center patients/families.

-Location Description

-Planned Activities pass out prescriptions to Brightwood healthcare Center patients/families.
 Services through this program will benefit youth and adults- providers will screen patients

 20 Project Name Transitional Employment Program

 Target Area North End/Metro Center

 Goals Supported Community Development

 Needs Addressed Community Development

 Funding CDBG: \$5,000

 Description ROCA will serve high risk young men who are the most disengaged and disconnected in the City; they are in the court, street, gang and drug involved, high school drop outs and young parents.
 Every young man in ROCA has no job experience, no GED or high school diploma and a felony record.

-Target Date
+Target Date 6/30/2016

-Estimate the number and type of families that will benefit from the proposed activities
+Estimate the number and type of families that will benefit from the proposed activities 10 at risk young men

-Location Description
+Location Description 25-33 School Street

 Planned Activities Transitional Employment uses a step model- individual has to retain a job for 60 consecutive days; youth are mandated to attend ROCA one day/week for training which ranges from GED classes to professional development to vocational skills.
 After the first step is completed, they are offered advanced employment opportunities from local employers.

 21 Project Name Bridging the Gap

 Target Area North End/Metro Center

 Goals Supported Community Development

 Needs Addressed Community Development

 Funding CDBG: \$15,000

 Description Bridging the Gap is a youth diversion program for first time offenders.
-The program provide services to low income youths with a well structured, comprehensive personal development, education and community service learning experience.
+The program provides services to low income youths with a well-structured, comprehensive personal development, education and community service learning experience.
 Group sessions and workshops will take place as well as a community awareness curriculum which will be completed at appropriate intervals.
 The program runs 52 weeks/year.
 Each participant is required to complete a 12 week course.
 BTG works together with the District Attorney's Office.